muzixiaoyang/MZ-AMS-LITE-split-multi-color-3Dprint/README.md

 ## Acknowledgements
 Thanks to the VORON Design devs and VORON discord members for the discussions and support

-Thanks to Yanshimi, miumoon and many others for supporting this project!
+Thanks to Yanshimi, muimoon and many others for supporting this project!

 Muzixiaoyang